How Much Does It Cost to Refinish Hardwood Floors?

 Factors in Calculating the Cost to Refinish Hardwood Floors

-Calculating the cost to refinish hardwood floors can help homeowners stay on budget.
-The answer to the question “How much does it cost to refinish hardwood floors?” can differ from the national average depending on the size of the hardwood flooring area, location, labor, material costs, prep work, sanding, staining, coating, and finishing.
+Estimating the cost to refinish hardwood floors before getting started can help homeowners stay on budget.
+The answer to the question “How much does it cost to refinish hardwood floors?” can differ from the national average depending on the size of the hardwood flooring area, location, labor, material, and prep work along with sanding, staining, coating, and finishing.

 Room or Home Size